bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

 # Developing with Electron

-[Electron][ELECTRON] was originally developed as a basis for GitHub's Atom editor and went by the name "Atom-shell".
+[Electron][ELECTRON] was originally developed as a basis for GitHub's Atom editor and went by the name "Atom Shell".
 It was then refactored into a full-blown standalone platform for HTML/CSS/JS-based Desktop Applications.
-The [Electron webpage][ELECTRON] is an excellent source of documentation for this which we will not duplicate here.
-Instead, the focus here is on ensuring that our multi-platform modules work with Electron as well as command line node.js and browser-based setups.
+The [Electron webpage][ELECTRON] is an excellent source of documentation for further reference.
+This document will focus on how the multi-platform modules work with Electron as well as command line Node.js and browser-based setups.

-__Note:__ As far as modules are concerned Electron is essentially browser-plus.
-Most of the code will be used like in the browser but we will use a "preload-injection" mechanism to add a finite number of node modules that do not work in the browser.
-For those modules that are universal (i.e. both node and browser) we will use the browser mechanism (via the Universal modules defined above) to maintain maximum compatibility.
+All the code in this section can be found under `examples/electronmodule`, which is a slightly modified version of `examples/universalmodule`.

-All the code in this section can be found in the [repository][REPO] under ``examples/electronmodule`` which is a slightly modified version of ``examples/universalmodule``.
+_Note: As far as modules are concerned Electron is essentially an expanded browser.
+Most of the code is used like in the browser but the Electron code uses a "preload-injection" mechanism to add a finite number of Node modules that do not work in the browser.
+For those modules that are universal, i.e. those that work in both Node and browser, we will use the browser mechanism via the Universal modules defined above to maintain maximum compatibility._

 ---

 ## The Main Process

-When electron starts it takes as a first argument a directory.
-In this directory it looks for a JSON-formatted configuration file called package.json.
+The code to start Electron must be invoked with a path to a directory containing a JSON-formatted  configuration file called `package.json`.
 This takes the form:

     {
         "name" : "Application Name",